andrei833/caesarCipher/README.md

 ## Usage

 1. Clone the repository or download the source code.
-2. Ensure you have C++ installed on your system.
+2. Ensure you have a C compiler installed on your system (e.g., GCC).
+3. Compile the program: ```gcc caesarCipher.cpp```
-3. Run the program by executing `caesarCipher.cpp`.
+4. Run the program: ./a.out
-4. Provide the encrypted text when prompted.
+5. Provide the encrypted text when prompted.
-5. The program will display the most likely decrypted text based on frequency analysis.
+6. The program will display the most likely decrypted text based on frequency analysis.

 ## Example